kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 Note that even background layers get exported - to prevent this behavior, enable the "Only layers without tags" constraint.

+You may modify the tag representing the background layers by editing the procedure argument "Tag".

 In the dialog, this procedure is always inserted in the first position.
 This prevents potential confusion when "Use layer size" is unchecked and the background is offset relative to the layer rather than the image canvas.
 If this is your intention, you can always move this procedure below "Use layer size".